-DISD STEM FairTags: connect, motivate, and outreach
+DISD STEM FairTags: connect, motivate, outreach, and mxp

 DISD STEM Fair was one of our busiest events, but it was also one of our least chaotic.
 Our team has trouble turning anyone away because we want to introduce as many people as possible to STEM, but letting everyone onto the MXP usually results in more stress and less efficiency because it becomes so crowded.
 This time we implemented some of the improvements we had been discussing for the past few weeks like a keychain waiting list and regulating entrance to the MXP.
 We were able to reach 400 students with our three activities and spoke to over 1500 parents and students.
 We had the opportunity to set up a field and demo our competition bot for everyone there, including some FLL and FTC teams, which is something we don't usually get to do.
 A lot of kids actually got to drive the robot, as seen below.